Updated 9 Mar 2023

 The presence of a fuselage and variable wing sweep resolves the tailless wing's inherent practical problems of payload and trim (It was used by Hill on one of his Pterodactyls).
 I am minded too of the seagull, which tucks its tail out of the way while soaring and only deploys it when manoeuvring sharply, an approach somewhat echoed by Baynes.
 While we may now have ultimate safety and ultimate efficiency combined, Nature teaches us that the practicalities of life demand a subtle compromise.
 The story of high promise and wilful ignorance may not be over yet.

-In order to follow the text, this (somewhat incomplete) bibliography is presented in broadly chronological order of subject, rather than the usual alphabetical by author.
-Quite a few of the cited sources are in German; I make no apology for this, as a significant part of the story took place there and has yet to make it into English.
+In order to follow the text, this (somewhat incomplete) bibliography is presented broadly in order of the discussion, rather than the usual alphabetical by author.
+Several of the cited sources are in German; I make no apology for this, as a significant part of the story took place there and has yet to make it into English.